Satisfactory Academic Progress

 Maximum Timeframe for Completion

 All students have a maximum time frame for which they have financial aid eligibility in an academic program.
-A student will not be considered to be making SAP if his or her enrollment exceeds a timeframe equal to 150% of the published minimum credit requirement of the academic program.
+A student will not be considered to be making SAP if the student's enrollment exceeds a timeframe equal to 150% of the published minimum credit requirement of the academic program.
 Refer to the academic catalog for specific program lengths.
 Suffolk University measures a student’s timeframe in attempted credits.
 Students who change majors are subject to the same 150% maximum time frame.
 Additional degree programs, however, will be evaluated independently.

 Evaluations of Satisfactory Student Academic Performance